Maymester courses are in a three-week format. The shorter session allows students to earn credit and pursue other summer opportunities.

 How many courses may I enroll in during Maymester?

 You may enroll in one course.
 The course meets daily for three and a half hours and with additional required work outside the classroom.
-Maymester courses may have related academic field trips, lectures, or other requirements to fulfill outside of the class meeting time.
+Maymester courses may have related academic projects, lectures, or other course requirements to fulfill outside of the class meeting time.